Monmouth Mountain

-Monmouth Mountain, commonly known as Mount Monmouth is one of the principal summits of the Pacific Ranges of the Coast Mountains of southern British Columbia.
+Monmouth Mountain, commonly known as Mount Monmouth is one of the principal summits of the Pacific Ranges of the Coast Mountains of southern British Columbia in Canada.
 At 3182 m, it is the highest summit of the Chilcotin Ranges.
 It stands just north of the Lillooet Icecap between the heads of Chilko Lake and the Taseko Lakes.
 West of Chilko Lake's south arm is Mount Good Hope 3242 m and, beyond it, the massif surrounding Mount Queen Bess 3298 m, which is the highest summit east of the Homathko River.